saurabhjha67/prometheus-poc/bigquery/gcp-monitoring-metric-exporter/README.md

 ### Architecture

-1) Cloud Scheduler - For each metric export we will create new cloud scheduler that contains the required information of the export job the message body and to manage the HTTP trigger.
+1) Cloud Scheduler - For all metrics export we will create a cloud scheduler that contains the required information of the export job the message body and to manage the pubsub trigger.

+2) Pubsub - A topic is created and will have subscription from cloud scheduler, that post msg in pubsub.
+This message is consumed by Cloud Function which is running as internal and gclb

-2) Cloud Function - This function is responsible for executing the export step using the information provided by the cloud scheduler and triggered by HTTP endpoint, and loading the data into the BigQuery.
+3) Cloud Function - This function is responsible for executing the export step using the information provided by the cloud scheduler and triggered by pubsub, and loading the data into the BigQuery.

-3) Cloud Storage - The cloud function will make the API call and split the response into different files (using the parameter PAGE_SIZE), and will store it on GCS for the load job into BQ.
+4) Cloud Storage - The cloud function will make the API call and split the response into different files (using the parameter PAGE_SIZE), and will store it on GCS for the load job into BQ.

-4) BigQuery - Store the exported metrics data for future analysis (One table for each metric).
+5) BigQuery - Store the exported metrics data for future analysis (One table for each metric).

 ![alt text](images/Metric_Exporter_Architecture.png)